osmdatar/rev-response/doc/resp1.md

 1. `NULL` assignment in function def rather than verbose re-def of `missing -> NULL`: Already done; thanks!
-2. Claim that it's confusing that `osmdata_sf (q, doc)` writes *from* `doc` into `sf`, yet `osmdata_xml (q, doc)` writes *to* `doc` - um, yeah, i (MP) hadn't thought of it that way, but that could certainly be somewhat confusing.
-I am, however, unsure of how to resolve this.
-I like the simplicity of a mere three main functions all of form `osmdata_abc()`, with similar arguments in all cases.
-All functions can or do return data of the form specified after that subscript, so that's consistent.
-The only inconsistency is that `osmdata_xml()` also enables `doc` to be *written*.
-Making this any neater would likely require adding an additional step, so `osmdata_xml()` would purely serve to import into `R`, with an additional stage required to potentially write back to `xml`.
-I'm not sure what would be less confusing: the admittedly present yet likely quite mild confusion highlighted here, or unnecessarily breaking a currently very simple one-liner into two distinct functions?
-I simply don't know at present, but would welcome any suggestions.
 3. Message produced on `quiet = TRUE` - yep, ought not to have been there and has already been removed.
 4. Return of `osmdata_sp` - yeah, you're right, that was an inappropriate